 - At least $99 for extra card fees

-If you’re unsure whether you qualify, the creditcardGenius quiz can help you figure it out.
-It takes less than a few minutes and no hard credit checks to complete.
+If you're unsure whether you qualify, our credit card quiz can help you figure it out.
+It takes less than a few minutes to complete, and no hard credit check is required.

 The best Visa Infinite Privilege credit cards in Canada

-The top Visa Infinite Privilege credit cards in Canada enjoy all the benefits of the VIP program, plus special perks added by their credit card issuers.
-Every card is unique.
+The best overall Visa Infinite Privilege credit card is the RBC Avion Visa Infinite Privilege.
+Still, all top cards enjoy the benefits of the VIP program, plus special perks added by their credit card issuers.

 RBC Avion Visa Infinite Privilege